dvidelabs/flatcc/README.md

 Basic types such as `uint8_vec` also have search operations.

-See also [builder interface reference] and `test/monster_test/monster_test.c`.
+See also [Builder Interface Reference] and `test/monster_test/monster_test.c`.

 ## Null Values

 The FlatBuffers format does not fully distinguish between default values and missing or null values but it is possible to force values to be written to the buffer.
-This is discussed further in the [builder interface reference].For SQL data roundtrips this may be more important that having compact data.
+This is discussed further in the [Builder Interface Reference].
+For SQL data roundtrips this may be more important that having compact data.

 The `_is_present` suffix on table access methods can be used to detect if